 Cadiz is enjoying rapid growth in cruise traffic and has recently opened two passenger terminals.
 Cruise traffic through the port of Cadiz has tripled since 1996 and currently the port attracts around 300 calls throughout the year.
-This makes it the second largest cruise port in Andalusia and it is becoming increasingly popular.
+This makes it the first largest cruise port in Andalusia and the fifth in Spain.
 The cruises dock in the heart of the city, an ideal place for passengers wishing to visit the historic town.

 Perfectly situated between the Mediterranean and the Atlantic oceans, Cadiz also enjoys being connected to northern European ports, especially the UK and Germany, Lisbon, as well as the Canary Islands, Madeira, Portimao, Gibraltar, Malaga, Valencia and Barcelona.
 It is also close to Casablanca, Agadir, Tangiers and other areas of North Africa.
 Cadiz is a consolidated and excellent sailing point for the Caribbean, as well as for the United States and South America.